 - Sprinkle bicarb/baking soda on the floor and vacuum it up (that will freshen a carpet, too, if you leave it to work its magic for an hour or so).

-2. Use a vacuum cleaner to manage your allergies
+2. Using a vacuum cleaner to manage your allergies

 When spring and summer come around, we throw open our windows to freshen our rooms.
 Unfortunately, doing so also agitates dust and allows pollen in, which then clings to curtains and window treatments, furniture and carpets.
 The solution?
 Other than shutting windows, using the soft brush attachment on your windowsills and window treatments will cut down on dust and pollen entry dramatically.
 Treat these hot spots once a week – and use them on your children's favourite toys if they suffer from allergies, too.
 Pick a vacuum cleaner with a HEPA filter to help remove allergens from the air, too.